schnow265/misc-licenses/README.md

 - The [Good Luck With That Shit Public License](https://web.archive.org/web/20240222014903/https://github.com/Speykious/cve-rs/blob/main/LICENSE), which is quite similar to the WTFPL, but with the addition of the licensor's disclaiming knowledge of the licensed work's contents.
 - The [friends and lovers license](https://github.com/outofambit/friends-and-lovers-license): what if code i wrote was only for the people i love?
 - The [Gay Agenda License](https://web.archive.org/web/20240603162750/https://git.sr.ht/~ntietz/lilac-lang/tree/main/item/LICENSE/GAL-1.0): Modified MIT, with revocation if the grantee supports restricting the rights of LGBTQ+ people or fails to say "be gay, do crime" while using the software.
+- [Non-AI Licenses](https://github.com/non-ai-licenses/non-ai-licenses): Modified BSD, MIT, CC0 and other licenses that prohibit use for AI training.

 # Licensing